E-textiles

 Electronic textiles or e-textiles are fabrics that enable electronic components such as batteries, lights, sensors, and microcontrollers to be embedded in them.
-They are not to be confused with smart textiles, which are fabrics that have been developed with new technologies that provide added value.
-Many smart clothing, wearable technology, and wearable computing projects involve the use of e-textiles.
+Many smart clothing items, wearable technology products, and wearable computing projects involve the use of e-textiles.

 Electronic textiles are distinct from wearable computing because the emphasis is placed on the seamless integration of textiles with electronic elements like microcontrollers, sensors, and actuators.
-Furthermore, e-textiles need not be wearable.
-For instance, e-textiles are also found in interior design.
+Furthermore, e-textiles need not be wearable, as they are also found in interior design.

-The related field of fibretronics explores how electronic and computational functionality can be integrated into textile fibers.

 A new report from Cientifica Research examines the markets for textile-based wearable technologies, the companies producing them, and the enabling technologies.
 The report identifies three distinct generations of textile wearable technologies: